Genealogy Tips: New York Cops in The City Record

 Published as an annual supplement to The City Record beginning in 1900, and twice a year between 1909 and 1942, the Civil List names every employee for each city department accounted for in The City Record.
 Arranged by department, including courts, then alphabetically by name, the list provides residential address, initial date of service, and salary information, including the amount of any increase in wages.

-Researchers must have a sense of the office, bureau, district, precinct, or squad in which the subject police officer may have worked; for example, “Fourth Precinct,” or “Steamtug Employees.”
+Researchers should have a sense of the office, bureau, district, precinct, or squad in which the subject police officer may have worked; for example, “Fourth Precinct,” or “Steamtug Employees.”

 The New York Fire Department is arranged likewise, by bureau, office, company, maintenance, and administration.